lunasec-io/lunasec/docs/pages/overview/introduction.md

 hoops for "data security" or "compliance", then it's likely that LunaSec can help you.

 ## Why is LunaSec better?
+It's not just for looks.
+The other tokenization tools we have audited can make an application compliant with laws and regulations, but they don't actually secure data against a number of common attacks.
+LunaSec *actually* protects your data, even in the browser.

+LunaSec is open mainly open source.
 Most security tools are hard to use, closed source, or both.
 We believe that open source is the best choice for production software.

-We designed LunaSec to be simple to use for normal developers without an advanced understanding of software security or cryptography.
+LunaSec is simple for normal developers without an advanced understanding of software security or cryptography.
-LunaSec does its best to provide clean and easy APIs, ship with plenty of examples and docs, and will always be open source or source available so that you can debug or fix problems yourself.
+LunaSec does its best to provide clean and easy APIs, ship with plenty of examples and docs, and will always be open source or source available so that you can debug, understand, or even fix problems yourself.

-Most of the security vendor software we've used takes months to get onboarded with due to a lengthy sales process, After signup, you can be blocked when the black box VM image they give you ships with bugs.
+You can start integrating LunaSec right now.
+Most of the security vendor software we've used takes months to get onboarded with due to a lengthy sales process.
+After signup, you can be blocked when the black box VM image they give you ships with bugs.
 You can't patch the bugs because you can't change the source code.
 You're stuck.